Consent Orders Family Law

 Consent Orders are a practical and legally secure way for separating couples to formalise agreements about parenting arrangements, property division, and financial matters without the stress of a contested court hearing.

-Consent Orders can cover important issues such as where children will live, how much time they spend with each parent, how assets and debts will be divided, and whether spousal maintenance will be paid.
+Consent Orders can cover issues such as your child’s sleeping arrangements, how assets and debts are divided, and whether spousal maintenance is paid.

 Once approved, the orders carry the same legal authority as orders made by a judge after a trial, giving families clarity, protection, and a structured framework for the future.